 In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.

-(c.) satisfactorily complete a program of coursework study and/or professional development training as outlined under 'Areas of study'.
+(3.) satisfactorily complete a program of coursework study and/or professional development training as outlined under 'PhD programs' below.

 Research topics are available in most of the faculty's areas of research strengths, depending on supervision and resource availability.
 Each student will be assigned to the coursework study and training program most relevant to their research focus from the following: